gmvoit/ExpCGM/notebooks/DorukTestModified.md

    </script>
 </head>

-# Doruk/Jazzmin Notebook
+# Modified Doruk/Jazzmin Notebook

-This notebook implements the ExpCGM framework to relate the atmosphere's radius and mean specific energy under various assumptions about the pressure profile and the gravitational potential.
+These Python notebook cells present an implementation of the ExpCGM framework that relates a galactic atmosphere's radius to its mean specific energy, based on various assumptions about the atmosphere's pressure profile and the gravitational potential confining it.
+To obtain the notebook file, go to

 ```python